Berkshire

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The Oxford Trust failed to investigate a patient's death, refused joint efforts, lacked proper meeting records, provided an unreliable statement, and was uncooperative in evidence sharing, hindering learning from the death.
+Concerns summary (AI summary) The Oxford Trust failed to investigate a patient's death, refused joint efforts, lacked proper meeting records, provided an unreliable statement, and was uncooperative in evidence sharing, hindering learning from the death.

 Devon Turner